 Honu – Green Sea Turtles – Haul-Out

 The big draw here for the tourist is the huge population of Green Sea Turtles.
 The waters of the bay are filled with turtles and on the rare occasion the waters are calm enough snorkeling here will result in untold numbers of Sea Turtle sightings.
 The seafloor is very rocky and this leads to often very clear water.
 The problem is the conditions here are very rarely conducive to good snorkeling.

 Hookipa Beach is a fantastic place to see what serious conservation can do for a species.
-All around Maui, Turtles are numerous, but here on Hookipa the numbers are staggering.
-No one really knows why they haul out so prolifically here, where are on the rest of the island they mostly stay in the water.
+All around Maui, Turtles are numerous, but here on Hookipa, the numbers are staggering.
+No one really knows why they haul out so prolifically here, whereas on the rest of the island they mostly stay in the water.
 What is clear is that they do, and they bask for hours under the sun in massive numbers.

 During peak hours protection officers set up a perimeter to stop us from getting too close and upsetting the turtles.
 And having been present at times when the officers are not there, it is sad to say they are needed as people act quite unbelievably, getting super close, touching, cutting off the retreat to the ocean, we have even seen kids “riding” the turtles!
 So it’s reassuring the cordon is in place most of the time and we thank the conservation efforts from what are mostly volunteer workers!

-Wheater you are heard specifically for the turtles or part of you Road To Hana Experience the Ho’okipa Haul-out is a must-see spectacle.
-Nowhere else in Hawaii do the Hoonu haul-out in these numbers and only a few every select locations worldwide (and only at specific breeding periods) can rival Ho’okipa for turtle numbers.
+Whether you are here specifically for the turtles or part of you Road To Hana Experience the Ho’okipa Haul-out is a must-see spectacle.
+Nowhere else in Hawaii do the Honu haul-out in these numbers and only a few every select locations worldwide (and only at specific breeding periods) can rival Ho’okipa for turtle numbers.
 Do not miss it!